decred/contractor-mgmt/cmswww/cmd/cmswwwdbutil/README.md

-# cmswww_dbutil
+# cmswwwdbutil

-cmswww_dbutil is a tool that allows you to interact with the cmswww database.
+`cmswwwdbutil` is a convenience tool for interacting with the cmswww database.

-**Note**: You currently have to shut down cmswww before using this tool.

 ## Usage

-You can specify the following options:
+You can specify the following configuration options:

 ```
-    --testnet
+    -testnet
     Whether to interact with the testnet or mainnet database

+    -dbhost <host>
+    Specify the database host.
+Default: localhost:26257

+    -dbname <name>
+    Specify the database name.
+Default: cmswww

+    -dbusername <username>
+    Specify the database username.
+Default: cmswwwuser

-    --datadir <dir>
+    -datadir <dir>
-    Specify a different directory where the database is stored
+    Specify the directory where the database is stored.
+Default: ~/cmswww/data

+And the following actions:

-    --dump [email]
+    -dump [email]
-    Print the contents of the entire database to the console, or the
+    Print the contents of the entire set of users to the console, or the
-    contents of the user, if provided.
+    contents of a specific user, if email is provided.

-    --setadmin <email> <true/false>
-    Sets or removes the given user as admin.

-    --addcredits <email> <quantity>
-    Adds proposal credits to the given user.
+    -createadmin <email> <username> <password>
+    Creates an admin user.

+    -deletedata i-understand-the-risks-of-this-action
+    Drops all tables in the database.
 ```

 Example:

 ```
-cmswww_dataload --setadmin user@example.com true
+cmswwwdbutil -createadmin user@example.com user password
 ```